Doing business in Spain? Here’s your corporate tax guide

 • Must follow Spanish corporate law and reporting requirements.

-Spain corporate tax 2025: SME & startup incentives
+Spain corporate tax: SME and startup incentives

 What’s new for SMEs and startups

-• Lower SME rates (turnover < €10M) phased from 24% in 2025 down to 21% from 2028.
+• Lower SME rates (turnover < €10M) phased down over time compared with the standard 25% rate (official overview).

-• Micro-enterprises (turnover < €1M) get tiered bands with a lower rate on the first €50k.
+• Micro-enterprises (turnover < €1M) get tiered bands with a lower rate on the first €50k taxable base (AEAT tax rate table).

-SME tax rate timeline
+SME tax rate timeline (visual table)

 Tax Year